krisfoster/graalvm-ni-demos/README.md

         at java.lang.Class.forName(DynamicHub.java:1211)
         ...
 12 more
 ```

 Why?
 This is caused by our addition of the log4j library.
 It depends heavily upon reflection
-and when we generate the native image we do a lot of aggressive analysis to see what is called.
+and when we generate the native image we do a lot of aggressive analysis to see what is being called.
 Anything that isn't called, we assume is not needed.
 This is a "closed World" assumption.
-We assume
-that no reflection is taking place.
+We assume that no reflection is taking place.
 So we need to let the native image tool know about this.

 We could do this by hand, but luckily we don't have to.
 The GraalVM Java runtime comes with
 a tracing agent that will do this for us.
 It generates a number of JSON files that